-Even if you have competent in-house IT staff it can be beneficial to have a fresh pair of eyes looking at your cybersecurity.
+Even if you have competent in-house IT staff it can be beneficial to have a fresh pair of eyes looking at your cybersecurity, you can fully trust Sapphire in this regard.
 External specialist companies can audit your equipment, procedures and policies.
 They can then provide a detailed report containing their recommendations.

 Third parties can speak to your key staff and run external vulnerability scans.
 High-level analytics may be used as well as staff questionnaires on cybersecurity awareness.
 It’s possible to receive a free cyber security assessment from some online companies.
 They often use Microsoft Teams to communicate, explaining security strategies and conducting penetration testing.